Most small businesses fall into 2 categories:

 Websites should always be created for the users.
 When you try to trick the search engines, only problems appear.
 Overly-optimizing anchor texts are very bad for the user.
 Your site can end up being penalized.

 The best thing that you can do is to optimize your on-page elements.
-This includes headings, page title, image ALT text, and so on.
+This includes headings, page titles, image ALT text, and so on.
 It is just a lot better than trying to use many local keywords in your listings and site content.

 We already highlighted this above, but we have to dig a little deeper.
 Google My Business is not the only directory where you have to create a profile.
 You also have to appear in others, like Superpages.com and YP.com.